Hornady Critical Defense Review: An EDC All-Star

 Hornady Critical Defense 308 Review

-Loaded with a 155-grain FTX, this 308 bullet utilizes the same Interlock design as many of its hunting brethren to ensure core-jacket separation doesn’t occur.
-The FTX polymer tip ensures rapid expansion to help reduce over-penetration, but at close range, there isn’t much stopping a 308 Win.
-If you must use this round for self-defense, be keenly aware of what lies behind your target.
+Loaded with a 155 grain FTX, this 308 round's bullet utilizes the same InterLock design as many of its hunting brethren.
+It helps prevent core-jacket separation from occuring.
+The FTX's polymer tip ensures rapid expansion to help reduce over-penetration – but at close range, there isn’t much stopping a 308 Win.
+If you must use this round for self-defense, be keenly aware of what lies behind your target (which is always advisable, being one of the four rules of gun safety that it is).

 When you really want to make sure to stop the threat, the 357 Magnum has more than enough stopping power to get the job done.
-And if you like to EDC a revolver and want more punch than a 38 Special, the Critical Defense 357 Magnum load will be more than enough to thwart any would-be attacker.
+If you like to EDC a revolver and want more punch than a 38 Special, the Critical Defense 357 Magnum load should prove more than sufficient to thwart any would-be attacker.

-Loaded with a 125 gr FTX and fired at 1,500 fps, this round will penetrate deep and hit hard.
-However, keep in mind that a 357 Magnum has quite a lot of recoil to begin with.
-So, if you plan to use a snubnose 357 wheel gun as your EDC, you might want to consider a 38 Special +P for a bit less recoil if you find the 357 Mag to be a bit much.
+Loaded with a 125 grain FTX and fired at 1,500 fps muzzle velocity, this round will penetrate deep and hit hard.
+Keep in mind that a 357 Magnum has quite a lot of recoil to begin with.
+If you plan to use a snubnose 357 wheel gun as your EDC, you might want to consider a 38 Special +P if you feel you need less recoil.

 Ballistics for Hornady Critical Defense Ammo